rstein66/rstein66.github.io/_projects/msms-neanderthals.md

     </div>
 </div>

+<p class="scene-direction">[Display returns to default state.]</p>

-### Outro
+### Outro scene

-<p class="scene-direction">[Images similar to those above flash on the screen against a black background as the narrator speaks.
+<p class="scene-direction">[Images similar to those above appear on the screen against a black background as the narrator speaks.
 The whole screen fades to black and then becomes transparent to reveal the physical diorama.]</p>

-Just like humans, Neanderthals had different skin tones, diets, and cultures based on where they lived.
-With the archaeological and DNA evidence we have _today_, we don't know everything about our evolutionary cousins.
+<p class="transcript">Just like humans, Neanderthals had different skin tones, diets, and cultures based on where they lived.
+With the archaeological and DNA evidence we have <em>today</em>, we don't know everything about our evolutionary cousins.
 Scientists use evidence to help us imagine realistic possibilities, but unless we have a time machine, we can't know for sure!
-Who knows, with new scientific technology and discoveries, maybe we'll get more answers soon!
+Who knows, with new scientific technology and discoveries, maybe we'll get more answers soon!</p>

+<p class="scene-direction">[Display returns to default state.]</p>

 <hr>